 ‘Literacy is vital for every child and young person, and underpins their ability to engage in education, reach their potential and fully participate in the community.’ – John Hattie 2004

 Oral language plays a major role in our F-2 learning program.
-Teachers model and provide multiple, daily opportunities for students to develop their oral language skills through story-telling, collaborative tasks, developmental play and show and tell.
+Teachers model and provide multiple, daily opportunities for students to develop their oral language skills through story-telling, collaborative learning opportunities, developmental play and show and tell.

-Writing at Reservoir Views includes explicit teaching of transcription skills including letter formation, handwriting, punctuation, spelling and text generation including planning, drafting, editing, word choice, grammar, text structure and genre.
-Students in F-2 focus on developing their sentence-level writing as well as experimenting with a range of narrative and informational text types.
+Writing at Reservoir Views includes explicit teaching of transcription skills including letter formation, handwriting, punctuation and spelling as well as text generation including planning, drafting, editing, word choice, grammar, text structure and genre.
+Students in F-2 focus on developing their sentence-level writing as well as experimenting with a range of narrative and informative text types.
 In 3-6, students’ writing is extended to paragraph and text level as they develop more control over text structures and language features.

 In addition to strong Tier 1 classroom instruction, we provide Tier 2 reading intervention for students who require some more support in reading.
 The small-group program MacqLit consists of MiniLit for F-2 and MultiLit for 3-6 students.

 Numeracy is involved in all aspects of our lives and at RVPS, we believe it is fundamental for our students to develop confidence and competence in Mathematics.
 Students participate in at least 5 maths lessons across the week which incorporate the Mathematics Proficiency Strands: